show_page.php1 : nb08.jpg

 HISTORY: None

 HISTOPATHOLOGIC DESCRIPTION: Cerebrum, site unspecified.
-The leptomeninges are diffusely expanded up to 120µm by a dense inflammatory infiltrate composed of abundant lymphocytes, neutrophils, and macrophages, with fewer eosinophils, admixed with clear space (edema) and eosinophilic flocculant material (fibrin).
-There is increased clear space in the underlying neuropil and low levels of the previously described inflammatory cells.
+The leptomeninges are diffusely expanded up to 120µm by a dense inflammatory infiltrate composed of abundant lymphocytes, neutrophils, and macrophages, with fewer eosinophils, admixed with lakes of eosinophilic fluid (edema) and fibrin.
 Leptomeningeal vessels and underlying neuropil are lined by plump endothelial cells with round nuclei (reactive endothelium) and frequently contain transmigrating inflammatory cells.
+There is mild vacuolation of the underlying neuropil and low numbers of the previously described inflammatory cells.

 MORPHOLOGIC DIAGNOSIS: Cerebrum: Meningitis, fibrinosuppurative and lymphohistiocytic, subacute, diffuse, moderate, monkey, species unspecified.